Rules

 8.15 Unsportsmanlike conduct.
 Examples of unsportsmanlike conduct include:

-8.17 Disruptive behavior likely to disturb or distract other competitors while they are shooting.
+8.17 Disruptive behavior likely to disturb or distract other participants while they are shooting.

 8.18 Willful disregard of Event Official instructions.

 8.19 Not Resetting.
-Everyone is expected to reset except the competitor that just finished, the current competitor, the on deck competitor and the in the hole competitor.
+Everyone is expected to reset except the shooter that just finished, the current shooter, the on deck shooter and the in the hole shooter.
 One warning will be given.
 The second offense will result in a Match DQ.

 8.21 Shooting in a restricted area of the range.
 Competitors may shoot in the zero range, when open, or on a stage under the instruction of an event staff.
 All other areas are off limits without expressed permission from event staff.